CenturyLinkCloud/clc-node-sdk/README.md

 Documentation
 -------------
 See the [wiki](https://github.com/CenturyLinkCloud/clc-node-sdk/wiki) for CLC Node.js SDK getting-started and user guides.
-Also you can run `npm run gen-docs` and see generated documentation in `/docs.index.html`.
+Also you can run `npm run gen-docs` and see generated documentation at `/docs/index.html`.

 Requirements
 -------------